 Recently, I finished the first working version of my VGA graphics card which I built using a 144 macrocell CPLD*.
 It’s capable of driving 640×480 by 8 bit color resolution on most any monitor which will take a VGA input, from almost anything which has an SPI output.

 I walk you through what it takes to create an FPGA graphics card with VHDL (or a CPLD, like I did) – follow along!

-I wanted to talk about the project (and share information, code, and instructions to build it for yourself!) because a usable product is now complete and available for you to build, program, and (invariably and undoubtedly) improve upon:
+I wanted to talk about the project (and share information, code, and instructions to build it for yourself!).
+A usable product is now complete and available for you to build, program, and improve upon:

 - Hardware designed and assembled

 - Firmware for uC and CPLD written and working

 - User space drivers working (in Arduino and on Linux)

 - Framebuffer drivers working on Raspberry Pi 2 Model B

 For the impatient, you can skip ahead to: